SimonCarlson/thesis/notes/logbook.md

+13/05-19:
+As soon as dates for presentation gets mentioned I get so stressed.
+Having to wait for someones approval to book a date with another person with constraints on four people being there is so difficult to handle.
+Why can't I just pick a date?

+Starting work on presentation slides.

+Should I even prepare notes for the slides?
+I want to talk freely and I know enough about my own work (hyuk hyuk) to do so but it is rather long and having notes might help me pace better.
+Either way I should prepare notes for difficult questions I anticipate

+Banking on being able to mail Elena tomorrow about dates after meeting with Farhad.

+Got dates from Sam that works for both Elena and Shahid, it's rather soon...
+Doable but soon

+Presentation should be pretty easy to prepare for, I just have to pick out the most relevant parts.
+Good advice that presentation and report are two different things

 10/5-19:
 I don't know what to do with code size.
 Still so difficult to ensure I sum all correct parts.
 I obviously include my own code, and should include COSE.
 But where do I draw the line?
 I don't think I should include anything CoAP related.
 What about standard library imports?
 Don't know if some of them already are/would be imported.